 Now that you know the theory behind a tangible net benefit, the question then becomes what constitutes a benefit for the client.
 In this section, we’ll go over several ways a loan can pass the test.

 Of course, any test reflects the examiner.
 Depending on the type of loan you’re getting, the applicable regulation could come from the state you reside in or a federal agency.
-In many cases, lenders such as Quicken Loans® have their own standards.
+In many cases, lenders such as Rocket Mortgage® have their own standards.
 Again, any lender worth giving your business won’t take advantage of you.

 Moving From An ARM To A Fixed-Rate Mortgage

 The first instance where refinancing would have a tangible net benefit would be switching from an adjustable rate mortgage (ARM) to a fixed-rate mortgage.
 The idea here is to get rate security, but to truly understand the benefit, let’s briefly touch on the mechanics of an ARM in comparison to a fixed-rate loan.